SuperOfficeDocs/superoffice-docs/docs/ui/web-panels/detect-superoffice.md

 ![01][img1]

-Following are the screenshots of the web panel running in 6.web and 6.win.
+Following are the screenshots of the web panel running in SuperOffice web and 6.win.

 ![02][img2]

-In 6.win it displays "I am NOT running inside 6.web" as shown above whereas the message is "I am running inside 6.web" in 6.web.
+In 6.win it displays "I am NOT running inside SuperOffice web" as shown above whereas the message is "I am running inside SuperOffice web" in SuperOffice web.

 ![03][img3]